 - Citi Secured Card

-This credit card has a $29 annual fee, but one of the greatest anti-fraud secured credit cards on the market.
-With 18 months of on-time payments and Citi may consider you for their unsecured credit card.
+This credit card has no annual fee and sends monthly notifications to the credit bureaus.
+With 18 months of on-time payments, Citi may consider you for their unsecured credit card.

 Secured credit cards are the way to go if you’re attempting to fix your broken credit.
 Changes in the industry have made secure credit more appealing to customers and they are one of the quickest ways to prove your worth to credit card issuers.